 Preparing Your Home for the Market with Home Repairs

 When you’re listing your home, we always recommend starting off on the best foot.
-That means taking a few steps to get your house ready for not only buyers, but also the home inspectors.
+That means taking a few steps to get your house ready for not only buyers but also home inspectors.
 More often than not, they’ll find a problem with your home.
 These professionals are trained to spot specifics, and it’s possible the issues are things you’ve never noticed.
 If problems pop up during the inspection, you may need to pay for the repairs to finalize your home sale.
 However, that doesn’t mean the fixes need to be a surprise to you.

 Sellers often get an inspection prior to listing, so they can make repairs before the house hits the market.
 It’s a small investment that can save a lot of time and stress during negotiations.
 Your inspector will give you a list, and you can then decide what’s feasible for you to fix and what’s worth the time.